flammified/terrabot/README.md

 from terrabot import TerraBot
 from terrabot.events import Events

-#Create a TerraBot object
+# Create a TerraBot object
 bot = TerraBot('127.0.0.1')
 event = bot.get_event_manager()

-#Connect a function to an event using a decorator
+# Connect a function to an event using a decorator
 @event.on_event(Events.Chat)
 def chat(event_id, msg):
-    #Do something with the message
+    # Do something with the message
-    #In this case, stop the bot if the word "Stop" occurs
+    # In this case, stop the bot if the word "Stop" occurs
     print(msg)
     if "stop" in msg:
         bot.stop()

-#Start the bot
+# Start the bot
 bot.start()

-#And wait
+# And wait
-while bot.running:
+while bot.client.running:
     pass

 ```

 More examples can be found under the 'examples' directory.
 Also check the wiki for more information about the inner workings of the bot and how to interface with it.